Conflict simulation, peacebuilding, and development

 When dreaming (during REM sleep) blood flows to the cortex (which provides content) and the limbic system (which processes emotions) both of which light up.
 However the frontal lobes (which direct our critical faculties) remains quiet.
 The result is that we usually accept the content and emotions of a dream (during it) no matter how weird.

-Anesthesia research shows that anesthetics make us “unconscious” by disconnecting different parts of the brain’s macro-systems from each other, thus breaking the brain-wide integration that current research claims leads of self-awareness.
+Anesthesia research shows that anesthetics make us “unconscious” by disconnecting different parts of the brain’s macro-systems from each other, thus breaking the brain-wide integration that current research claims leads to self-awareness.
 Some anesthetics leave the person aware of the pain but experiencing a rolling amnesia – they feel the pain of the surgery but forget that fact from moment to moment.

-Medical research shows that people with damage to their emotional response system, of the kind that results in them not experiencing emotions, have difficulty making decisions even when they are smart enough to know the answer and it is objectivity important for them to do so.
+Medical research shows that people with damage to their emotional response system, of the kind that results in them not experiencing emotions, have difficulty making decisions even when they are smart enough to know the answer and they know it is important for them to do so.
 They lack the motive to make the decision.
 Star Trek and Conan Doyle got it wrong with Spock and Sherlock.

 Herodotus tells us that the ancient Persians made important decisions after they had discussed the situation twice, once sober and once drunk, presumably in an attempt to analyse situations both critically (while sober) and emotionally (while drunk).
 I don’t know for sure, but I would assume the order of the two sessions might have an effect.
-I will have to experiment and report back to you later.
+I will have to experiment on myself and report back to you later.

 The “fiction” part of the “science fiction story”